kdw2060/hassio-custom-cards/grocy-chores-tasks/README.md

 ## Installation and configuration

 1. This card depends on the accompanying [Grocy api-wrapper](https://github.com/kdw2060/hassio-addons/tree/master/hassio-addon-grocy-api-wrapper) I made, so make sure to install this first.
-2. Copy the .js file to the config > www > custom_cards folder of Home Assistant (the folder path may be differten on your system)
+2. Copy the .js file to the config > www > custom_cards folder of Home Assistant (the folder path may be different on your system)
 3. Add these lines to your `ui-lovelace.yaml` file:
 ```yaml
 - url: /local/custom_cards/grocy-chores-tasks-card.js?v=0.001